statdivlab/raoBust/README.md

 You *should* err on conservative when you have few samples.
 Most other tests are anti-conservative in small samples.

-We currently have Rao tests for coefficients in Poisson GLMs (log link), Binomial GLMs (logit link), and Multinomial GLMs (log link), including for linear combinations of parameters and simultaneous testing ("ANOVA").
+We currently have score tests for coefficients in Poisson GLMs (log link), Binomial GLMs (logit link), and Multinomial GLMs (log link), including for linear combinations of parameters and simultaneous testing ("ANOVA").
 If you have another